tsaunya/grm/readme.md

-Just clone this repo into ~/.oh-my-zsh/custom/plugins/grm/
+Just clone this repo into ~/.oh-my-zsh/custom/plugins/ then add to yours .zshrc plugins